jakeisnt/nixcfg/README.md

 mv configuration.nix hosts/$HOSTNAME/default.nix
 mv hardware-configuration.nix hosts/$HOSTNAME/

-# reference previous configurations when rewriting `default.nix` to use the desired format.
+# Reference previous configurations when rewriting `default.nix` to use the desired format.
-# do not mess this up; make sure you give yourself things like a window manager and internet access
+# Do not mess this up; make sure you give yourself things like a window manager and internet access. remember to import ../personal.nix from `default.nix` in addition to the hardware configuration.

 # install the configuration:
 nixos-install --root /mnt --impure --flake .#$HOSTNAMAE